Today marks the start of Dyslexia Awareness Week 2016.

 Whether studying or pursuing your graduate career, dyslexia can pose a host of challenges.
 However, universities and employers are increasingly aware of the affects of dyslexia and they are also more willing to offer support and make adjustments to ensure you are working on a level playing field.

-One such employer is Enterprise Rent-a-Car, where Debs Bristow has been succeeding in managing her dyslexia in her role as Human Resources Manager.
+One such employer is Enterprise, where Debs Bristow has been succeeding in managing her dyslexia in her role as Human Resources Manager.

 For Debs, openness was key: